Cyn Vargas Headshot

 About CYN

 Beyond her writing accomplishments, Cyn is an esteemed member of the literary community.
-She serves on the Curatorial Board for the Ragdale Foundation and holds a position on the Board of Directors for Hypertext Studio.
-In recognition of her teaching excellence, she was voted Stories Matter Foundation's 2022 Instructor of the Year.
+She serves on the Board of Directors for Hypertext Studio, and in recognition of her teaching excellence, she was voted Stories Matter Foundation's 2022 Instructor of the Year.

 Reviews